 William joined Watsi on June 11th, 2017.
-Eight months ago, William became the 5437th member to automatically support a new Watsi patient every month.
-Since then, 490 more people have become monthly donors!
-William's most recent donation supported In, a dad from Cambodia, to fund shoulder surgery from a tractor accident.
+Ten months ago, William became the 5437th member to automatically support a new Watsi patient every month.
+Since then, 571 more people have become monthly donors!
+William's most recent donation supported Hellen, a small-scale farmer from Kenya, to fund mobility restoring leg and ankle surgery.

 In is a 36-year-old rice farmer from Cambodia.
 He has five brothers, one sister, and he is the oldest in his family.
 He is now married with one young child.
 In's wife is also a rice farmer with him.
 He likes to play any sports, especially baseball, and listen to music during his free time.
 In February 2020, In was in a tractor accident that caused paralysis of his left shoulder and left hemothorax.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He is unable to move his left arm which prevents him from working in the rice field.
 In traveled to our medical partner's care center to receive treatment.
 On April 29th, he will undergo a brachial plexus repair surgery.
 After recovery, He will be able to use his arm again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
 "I hope that after surgery I can move my arm better without any pain, I want to return to the rice field to support my family," In said.